pgmodeler/pgmodeler/README.md

 Please, let me know how the pgModeler is working on your computer!
 Help to improve this project, give your feedback about the software or report any bug.

-Follow the pgModeler profile on Facebook (https://www.facebook.com/pgmodeler) or Twitter (https://twitter.com/pgmodeler) and be up-to-date with new features, fixes and releases.
+Follow the pgModeler profile on [Facebook](https://www.facebook.com/pgmodeler) or [Twitter](https://twitter.com/pgmodeler) and be up-to-date with new features, fixes and releases.

 Licensing
 ---------

 This software is licensed under GNU General Public License 2.0.
-See LICENSE.md (https://github.com/pgmodeler/pgmodeler/blob/master/LICENSE.md) for details.
+See [LICENSE](https://github.com/pgmodeler/pgmodeler/blob/master/LICENSE.md) for details.

 Compiling/Installation
 ----------------------

-For details about compilation and installation process see COMPILING.md (https://github.com/pgmodeler/pgmodeler/blob/master/COMPILING.md) for details.
+For details about compilation and installation process see [COMPILING.md](https://github.com/pgmodeler/pgmodeler/blob/master/COMPILING.md) for details.

 Warning
 -------